 “After weeks of progressive backlash and corporate protest from the Walt Disney Company…”

-In another segment, Downey aims to correct or clarify what she perceives to be a common misconception:
+In another segment, Downey aims to correct or clarify what she perceives to be a common misconception about the “Don’t Say Gay” bill:

 “Contrary to its misleading nickname, the bill does not outlaw teachers, administrators, or students from using that word.”

-By labeling the bill’s famous moniker as a “misleading nickname,” Downey takes a defensive stance, suggesting that critics or the public might not fully understand the bill’s purpose or that someone might be misleading them.
+By asserting that the bill has a “misleading nickname,” Downey takes a defensive stance, suggesting that critics or the public might not fully understand the bill’s purpose.

 Furthermore, she provides a counter-narrative to the primary criticisms of the bill: